Bavanetha27/SpendWise/README.md

 ## Overview

-This project is a full-stack **Expense Tracker Web Application** that enables users to efficiently manage and track their expenses.
-The app leverages AI and Machine Learning to automatically categorize expenses based on the text extracted from uploaded receipts or images using OCR (Optical Character Recognition).
-Users can also visualize their spending patterns with dynamic graphs and gain insights to manage their finances better.
+**SpendWise** is a full-stack **Expense Tracker Web Application** that helps users efficiently manage and track their expenses.
+It leverages AI for automatic expense categorization and integrates a **friendly chatbot powered by Botpress** to provide personalized financial advice based on user queries.
+The app also supports image-based OCR for receipt processing and dynamic visualizations to analyze spending patterns.

 ---